 - Melt the ghee in a frying pan over medium heat.

-- when bubbling hot, stir in the cumin, garam masala and green cardamoms.
+- when bubbling hot, stir in the cinnamon and smashed cardamom pods

-- Bring to a simmer and the add the chopped coriander and rose water.
+- Bring to a simmer and add the block coconut and continue simmering until it melts into the sauce.

 Delightfully light and delicious curry.
 I love a good korma, and the rose petal decoration is a nice touch.